GALAXY CRUISE: Spiral and ring classifications for bright galaxies at z=0.01-0.3: Introduction

 Similarly intriguing are ring galaxies, a subclass of spiral galaxies with concentric rings encircling their nuclei \citep{Hoag1950,Buta1996}.
 These celestial gems offer insights into the complex relationship among gravitational forces, stellar interactions, and the dynamics of galactic collisions.
 Subsequent observations and studies have revealed various ring galaxies, which were categorized into the crisp P-type and smooth O-type \citep{Few1986}, each of which exhibited unique characteristics and evolutionary paths \citep{Fosbury1977,Schweizer1983,Buta1990,Elmegreen1992,Appleton1996,Grouchy2010,Herrera-Endoqui2015,Buta2017,Fernandez2021}.
 Theories propose that they may arise from encounters between galaxies, tidal interactions with neighboring galaxies, or gravitational effects induced by a central galactic bar \citep{Lynds1976,Theys1976,Theys1977,Schwarz1981,Struck-Marcell1990,Romano2008,Elagali2018,Murugeshan2023,Tous2023}.
 However, ring galaxies require more research than spiral galaxies owing to their scarcity and identification difficulties \citep{Fernandez2021}.
 Notably, discerning ring galaxies from pseudo-ring galaxies using seeing-limited images from ground-based telescopes is challenging (e.g., \cite{Shimakawa2022}).

 Statistical surveys of these substructures are important for unraveling the formation histories of the galaxy morphology and its diversity in the universe.
 In particular, a large sample of ring galaxies was not constructed, until recently \citep{Walmsley2022}, owing to various issues in determining the ring features.
 Advancements in technological capabilities have revolutionized imaging quality and area coverage, as represented by the Subaru Hyper Suprime-Cam \citep{Miyazaki2018}, Vera C. Rubin Observatory \citep{Ivezic2019}, and Euclid \citep{Laureijs2011,Amendola2013}, which provide unprecedented opportunities for the investigation of spiral and ring galaxies.
 Specifically, imaging data from the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP; \cite{Aihara2018}) feature approximately twice the spatial resolution of the Sloan Digital Sky Survey (SDSS; \cite{York2000,Strauss2002,Gunn2006}) and the Panoramic Survey Telescope and Rapid Response System (Pan-STARRS; \cite{Chambers2016,Flewelling2020}) and are approximately by two mag deeper than the Dark Energy Survey (DES; \cite{Flaugher2015,Abbott2021}).
-However, their survey areas were significantly wider than that of the HSC-SSP.
+However, their survey areas are significantly larger than that of the HSC-SSP.
+Indeed, various previous studies have demonstrated that the HSC-SSP data are quite useful for large-scale morphological classifications \citep{Tadaki2020,Martin2020,Shimakawa2021,Shimakawa2022,Ghosh2023,DominguezSanchez2023,Omori2023}.